krishaamer/green-filter-research/research/literature/investing.md

 ## Crypto {#crypto}

-— people like turkey losing 75% of the value of their assets when currency collapses, why people buy crypto https://www.cnbc.com/video/2021/11/24/macro-story-has-changed-on-crypto-galaxy-digitals-mike-novogratz.html
+People like turkey losing 75% of the value of their assets when currency collapses, why people buy crypto https://www.cnbc.com/video/2021/11/24/macro-story-has-changed-on-crypto-galaxy-digitals-mike-novogratz.html

 ## Sustainability Linked Bonds {#sustainability-linked-bonds}